StefCoene/velserver/README.md

 - openHAB sitemap examples
 - process counter values
 - merge information from http://www.docum.org/drupal/content/velbus-software
+- install instructions

+## DONE
 - can https://github.com/openhab/openhab/wiki/MQTT-Binding be used so the logger can push changes?
-- install instructions
+   - not needed: solved by using the openHAB REST API

 # Bugs
 I found some bugs in the code of velbus.